-Pursuant to the requirements of the Securities Act of 1933, this Registration Statement has been signed below by the following persons in the capacities and on the 5th day of December 2003
+Pursuant to the requirements of the Securities Act of 1933, this Registration Statement has been signed below by the following persons in the capacities and on the 10th day of March, 2004

-December, 2003.
+of March, 2004.

 Signature Title

 Director, President and Chief Executive Officer (Principal Executive Officer)

 Hector de J. Ruiz

 Chairman

 W. J. Sanders III

 /s/ Robert J. Rivet Senior Vice President and Chief Financial Officer (Principal Financial and

 Robert J. Rivet Accounting Officer)

-.
-W. Michael Barnes Director

 Director

+W. Michael Barnes

+Director

 Friedrich Baur

 Director

 Charles M. Blalack

 Director

 R. Gene Brown

-Dense Cli d'a Director
+Director

-Bruce Claflin Director
+Bruce Claflin

+Director

 Robert B. Palmer

 Director

 Leonard Silverman

-By: /s/ Robert J. Rivet
+By: /S/ ROBERT J. RIVET

-Robert J. Rivet
+Robert J. Rivet attorney-in-fact

-attorney-in-fact 11-5
+II-5

-Exhibit Number Description 3.1 Restated Certificate of Incorporation, filed as Exhibit 3.1 to AMD's Annual Report on Form 10-K/A for the fiscal year ended December 26, 1999, and incorporated herein by reference.
+Exhibit Number Description Restated Certificate of Incorporation, filed as Exhibit 3.1 to AMD's Annual Report on Form 10-K/A for the fiscal year ended December 26, 1999, and 3.1 incorporated herein by reference.
 3.2 Bylaws, as amended.
 3.3 Certificate of Amendment to Restated Certificate of Incorporation, filed as Exhibit 3.3 to AMD's Quarterly Report on Form 10-Q for the period ended July 2, 2000, and incorporated herein by reference.
 4.1 Indenture dated as of January 29, 2002, between AMD and the Bank of New York, as Trustee, regarding the 4.75% Convertible Senior Debentures Due 2022, filed as Exhibit 4.14 to AMD's Annual Report on Form 10-K for the fiscal year ended December 30, 2001, and incorporated herein by reference.
-4.2 Form of AMD 4.75% Convertible Debenture Due 2022, filed as Exhibit 4.15 to AMD's Annual Report on Form 10-K for the fiscal year ended December 30, 2001, and incorporated by reference.
+Form of AMD 4.75% Convertible Debenture Due 2022, filed as Exhibit 4.15 to AMD's Annual Report on Form 10-K for the fiscal year ended December 30, 4.2 2001, and incorporated by reference.
 4.3 Registration Rights Agreement dated as of January 29, 2002, among AMD, Credit Suisse First Boston Corporation and Salomon Smith Barney Inc., regarding the 4.75% Convertible Senior Debentures Due 2022, filed as Exhibit 4.16 to AMD's Annual Report on Form 10-K for the fiscal year ended December 30, 2001, and incorporated herein by reference.
 5.1 Opinion of Latham & Watkins.
 8.1 Opinion of McDermott, Will & Emery.
 12.1 Statement of Computation of Ratios.
 23.1 Consent of Latham & Watkins (included in Exhibit 5.1).
 23.2 Consent of Independent Auditors.
 23.3 Consent of McDermott, Will & Emery (included in Exhibit 8.1).
-24.1 Power of Attorney.
+24.1Power of Attorney.
 25.1 Statement of Eligibility under the Trust Indenture Act of 1939 of a Corporation Designated to Act as Trustee of the Bank of New York (Form T-1).